What is teeth whitening in Pitampura?

 Causes of teeth darkening

-Following an inadequate oral hygiene and the consumption of certain products can cause alterations in dental staining.
+Following inadequate oral hygiene and the consumption of certain products can cause alterations in dental staining.
 There are different types of dental stains that can be classified as intrinsic or endogenous stains and extrinsic or exogenous stains.

 Among the intrinsic or endogenous stains are those that affect the teeth in its formative stage, before erupting into the oral cavity caused by the consumption of certain drugs such as tetracyclines, for enamel hypoplasia, deficiency vitamin or fluorosis.
 Also classified in this group are those spots that appear after the dental eruption, produced by blows, fractures or due to the passage of time due to aging of the dentition, which acquires a darker shade.

 The extrinsic or exogenous stains are produced by the contact of teeth with pigmenting agents present in certain foods, beverages such as wine, tea and coffee, and other products, such as snuff.
-These stains can also occur after prolonged use of certain oral mouthwashes and toothpastes based on Chlorhexidine.
+These stains can also occur after prolonged use of certain oral mouthwashes and toothpaste based on Chlorhexidine.

-Types of teeth whitening
+Types of the teeth whitening in Pitampura

 Whitening in vital teeth